iluxu/RunMesh/README.md

 ## Contributing

 PRs welcome.
-If you’re building something on RunMesh, share it in Discussions.
+If you are building something on RunMesh, share it in Discussions.